Red hartebeest: Diet

 Red hartebeests are grass feeders, which is evidenced by their long snouts, which give the advantage of an improved cropping ability to acquire and masticate grasses more efficiently.
 During the rainy season in southern Africa, the grass species Andropogon is in abundance and is the main source of dietary consumption.
 As grazers, their diets fluctuate seasonally, as they consume higher-quality, green primary production in wet seasons, and lower-quality sheath material in the dry seasons.
 Hartebeests are considered less water-dependent than most alcelaphines, only needing to drink water when melons and tubers are inaccessible.

 Predators

-The few carnivores preying on hartebeests in southern Africa include lions, spotted hyenas, leopards, and cheetahs.
-However, hartebeests are not the primary food source of any of these species, particularly spotted hyenas.
-Lions only consume hartebeests for about 7% of their diets, hyenas consume hartebeests in 3.5%, cheetahs consume hartebeests in 1.75%, and leopards consume hartebeests in 6.25% of their diets.
-Lions typically prey on adult males, while both spotted hyenas and leopards tend to prey on young calves.
+The few carnivores preying on hartebeest in southern Africa include lions, spotted hyenas, leopards, and cheetahs.
+Nile crocodiles may opportunistically prey upon hartebeest that drink from waters inhabited by the reptiles; though this is uncommon, it is not unheard of.
+Furthermore, hartebeest are not a primary food source for any of these species, and least of all for cheetahs.
+On average, out of their entire diet, lions only consume hartebeest about 7% of the time; leopards, 6.25%; hyenas, 3.5%; cheetah consumption of hartebeest makes up only about 1.75% of their total diet.
+Cheetahs tend to target smaller gazelle species (primarily Thomson's gazelle or springbok) to medium-sized antelope, such as impala or Grant's gazelle.
+When hartebeest are hunted by lions, the felines typically prey on adult males, while both spotted hyenas and leopards tend to prey on vulnerable young calves.
 These predatory habits are likely attributed to the difficulty of catching nomadic hartebeests, as well as the better success hyenas and leopards have with catching calves.
+Hartebeest, topi, tsessebe and their relatives are also thought to have "oily" and unpalatable meat, at least to some predators.
+Additionally, their hides are often covered in oily secretions from their preorbital glands and pheromones/scent-marking behaviors.
+Wildebeest are by far the most favoured prey species of the entire group.